Prince Philip was born on this day in 1921. Let's take a look at the late Duke of Edinburgh's life

 The Queen and Prince Philip had four children.
 Prince Charles, Prince of Wales was born in 1948 and Princess Anne, The Princess Royal, was born two years later.
 After ascending the throne, the couple had two further children: Prince Andrew, Duke of York, born in 1960, and Prince Edward, Earl of Wessex, born in 1964.

 The Duke's interests

-Prince Philip is particularly interested in science, industry, and engineering.
-He has visited research stations and laboratories, coal mines and factories, engineering works, and industrial plants - all with the aim of understanding, and contributing to the improvement of, British industrial life.
+Prince Philip was particularly interested in science, industry, and engineering.
+He visited research stations and laboratories, coal mines and factories, engineering works, and industrial plants - all with the aim of understanding, and contributing to the improvement of, British industrial life.

-The Duke is a keen sportsman and enjoys polo, carriage driving, and sailing.
-He is also a qualified pilot and was the first member of the Royal family ever to fly out of Buckingham Palace Garden in a helicopter.
+The Duke was a keen sportsman and enjoys polo, carriage driving, and sailing.
+He was also a qualified pilot and was the first member of the Royal family ever to fly out of Buckingham Palace Garden in a helicopter.